Sensual Contemporary Western Romance crossed with Women’s Fiction

 She’d be gone when he came back home.

 Velia waited patiently until Justin left.
 With her father’s aid, she arranged for a moving service and they helped pack and moved all the things she chose to take.
 Once again she lied to her family about the bruises.
 If only her father knew Justin’s abuse.
 Daddy Armano wouldn’t take kindly to the truth.

 But she knew it wouldn’t be long before he figured out the facts.

 The time had finally come to start over.
 She noticed the car across the street with two men inside in case Justin came back for some reason or another.
 She had been protected by these men all her life.
 If only they could have known her abuse.
 She had hid it well.
 But now the time came to move on.
 Another flash of her aunt’s face came to her.
 She reflected on the last month and what led up to this moment.
 A somber smile eased into the corners of her mouth as she closed the door.
 “I just saved myself Zia Dafne.
 If only you could have saved yourself.”

-How about following my blog so you don’t miss any updates?
-Click Follow at the top, or use the Sign-Up With Email, feature.
+Follow my blog so you don’t miss any updates.
 Social Network links are in the sidebar.

 BOOK TWO UPDATE & INFORMATION

 He hired her for a season.
 Now the season is over.